Using Barcode Fonts in Excel: An Efficient Guide

 3. Use the Font in Excel: Open Excel, type the data you want to convert into a barcode, and change the font of the cell to the barcode font.

-See also How to create many-to-many lookup in Excel
+See also How to open a dbf file in Excel

 Tips for Using Barcode Fonts Effectively